Four regimes of primary radiation damage in tungsten

-The third superlinear regime agrees with the observations in Ref.~\cite{setyawan_cascade_2015} and starts at around 20--30 keV.
-At these energies and above, subcascade splitting become increasingly likely, but the subcascades remain close in proximity and partially overlap.
-The overlap causes the heat spikes and shock waves to interact, which often leads to large defect clusters in forms of voids and vacancy dislocation loops surrounded by self-interstitial loops.
-The overlapping shockwaves are visible in the 200 keV cascade in Fig.~\ref{fig:casc}.
-Examples of large defect cluster groups are shown in Fig.~\ref{fig:snapshots}.
+Examples of anomalously large defect clusters from dense heat spikes are shown in Fig.~\ref{fig:snapshots}.
 The largest vacancy clusters often consist of a void-like core with dislocation lines attached or individual large dislocation loops.
 Vacancy dislocation loops with both \hkl<100> and 1/2\hkl<111> Burgers vectors are frequently formed.
-Self-interstitial clusters are almost exclusively dislocation loops with the 1/2\hkl<111> Burgers vector, in line with previous studies~\cite{sand_high-energy_2013,granberg_molecular_2021}.
-The statistics of the cascade-produced dislocations are shown in the Supplemental material.
+Self-interstitial clusters are almost exclusively dislocation loops with the 1/2\hkl<111> Burgers vector pushed out from the heat spike core, in line with previous studies~\cite{sand_high-energy_2013,granberg_molecular_2021}.
+The statistics of the cascade-produced dislocations are shown in the Supplemental document~\cite{SUPP}.

-The fourth linear regime is for the first time revealed and quantified here.
-For energies above 300 keV, most cascades split into large subcascades that are far enough apart not to interact significantly.
-The subcascades themselves may still produce partially overlapping regime-III (sub)subcascades, but the increasingly separated and noninteracting large subcascades result in the expected linear trend.